What are NTRK fusions?

 When and how should I have NTRK fusions biomarker testing?

 There are several ways to test for NTRK fusions.
 All testing should be done in CLIA-certified laboratories.
-It is highly recommended to confirm positive results in one test by using another technique.
+It is recommended that all positive results be confirmed using one of the other available methods.

 What do I do with this information?